Nek5000/nekBench/axhelm/readme.md

-This benchmark computes the Helmholtz matrix-vector product on deformed hexhedral spectral elements
+This benchmark computes the Helmholtz matrix-vector product on deformed hexhedral spectral elements with variable coefficients

 ```
-AU = [A]u + lambda[B]u
+AU = lambda0*[A]u + lambda1*[B]u
 ```
 where A is the Laplace operator.